begolu2/rktik-thesis/02_conceptual.md

 ### Overview: Thoughts

-*Thoughts* are the basic building block for content in Rktik and rougly equivalent to a post on Facebook or submission on Reddit.
+*Thoughts* are the basic building block for content in Rktik and roughly equivalent to a post on Facebook or submission on Reddit.
 They consist of a short text, limited to 300 characters, and any number of percepts (attachments).
-Thoughts are displayed as part of mindsets in different listing styles, 2) on individual thought pages or 3) as part of a chat conversation (see [Overview: Mindsets]).
+Thoughts are displayed 1) as part of blogs and mindspaces, 2) on individual thought pages or 3) as part of a chat conversation (see [Context]).

 The restriction on title length has been set for two reasons:

-1. A short title reduces the flexibility required from page layouts.
-Longer titles lead to a bigger variation in title length which would make the usage of separate display styles for long and short titles neccessary and in turn increase development and maintenance time.
+1. Page layouts can be simpler.
+Longer titles lead to a bigger variation in title length, which would make the usage of separate display styles for long and short titles necessary.
+Implementing these increases development and maintenance time.
 2. Short titles require users to be concise when formulating thoughts.
 In turn, they make it easier for other users to read and understand titles.

-Thoughts can be created using the dedicated *create thought* page, which is linked from all mindsets in which the active persona has editing rights, or using the *inline thought creator*, which is embedded in comments sections and as part of the chat widget.
-The latter only allows posting text content up to the length of a thought’s title, but lets users switch to the *create thought* page without losing their input if they wish to continue typing.
-The dedicated *create thought* page provides separate input fields for title and longform text attachments.
+Thoughts can be created using the dedicated *create thought* page or the *inline thought creator*.
+All mindsets in which the active persona has editing rights contain a link to the create thought page.
+The inline thought creator is embedded in comments sections and as part of the chat widget.
+It only allows posting text content up to the length of a thought’s title (300 characters), but lets users switch to the create thought page without losing their input if they wish to continue typing.
+The dedicated create thought page provides separate input fields for title and longform text attachments.

 ### Reposts